Version: 1.3

 combinations don't work together.
 In particular, you have to send

-command last, because the sign's serial port
+the beep command last, because the sign's serial port

 is disabled while its beeper is beeping.